-Professor of Electrical & Computer Engineering, Biomedical Engineering, and Radiology
+Professor of Electrical and Computer Engineering, Biomedical Engineering, and Radiology

 Yao Wang is a recognized expert in video coding, networked video applications, medical imaging, and computer vision.